jerickjoe111/launch-school/JS230/03_XHR_requests.md

 Additionally, there's a `progress` event that is fired periodically when a request receives more data.

-Inside a callback passed in to `addEventListener` when adding an event listener, we can access to the request object itself via the `target` property of the `Event` object (the argument that will be passed to the listened when the event is fired).
+Inside a callback passed in to `addEventListener` when adding an event listener, we can access to the request object itself via the `target` property of the `Event` object (the argument that will be passed to the listener when the event is fired).

 ## Data serialization